acidraincity/acidraincity.github.io/service/privacy-policy-en.md

 (1) Personal information items to be collected

-Personal information items to be collected by the Company are as follows:
+Personal information items to be collected by ACIDRAINCITY(https://acidraincity.com) are as follows:

 - Information provided by the users